Gold Hill, North Carolina

 Gold Hill is an unincorporated community and census-designated place (CDP) in southeastern Rowan County, North Carolina, United States near the Cabarrus County line.
 It was first listed as a CDP in the 2020 census with a population of 372.
 It is situated near the Yadkin River and is served by U.S. Highway 52 and Old Beatty Ford Road.
-Gold was found in this small town outside Salisbury in the 19th century.

 Mining

 Gold was first discovered in what would become the town of Gold Hill in southeastern Rowan County in 1824. $6 million in gold was mined here prior to the Civil War and a mint was located in Charlotte as a result.
 In the 1840s, Gold Hill was "a raucous mining camp town with a considerable number of saloons and brothels."
 The Barnhardt shaft, named for Col. George Barnhardt of the Reed Mine (NC State Historic Site) family, was opened in 1842 and reached a depth of 435 feet.
 The Earnhardt/Randolph Mine Shaft was opened in 1843 across the street from the Barnhardt Mine and reached a depth of 850 feet becoming the deepest gold mine in the United States.
 The Barnhardt and Randolph mines together were described as "the richest and most productive gold mines east of the Mississippi".
 Gold Hill was incorporated in 1843 and had a population of 3000 people and a total of 23 mines in the Gold Hill Mining District.
 The California Gold Rush and the American Civil War significantly reduced the mining activity.
 Although some mining occurred in the years following the Civil War a greater resurgence of mining began with the purchase of the Gold Hill Mines and the establishment of 'The New Gold Hill Mining Company' based in London, England.
 Considerable profits were realized with gold being shipped to England during the period of 1880-1900.
 Production came to an end by 1915.